wechaty/wechaty.js.org-docusaurus/docusaurus/docs/tutorials/overview.md

 ## Build your first chatbot with wechaty

-If you are a total beginner to Wechaty or chatbot application development in general, we recommend you to start from the [Getting started](getting-started/overview.mdx) tutorials.
+If you are a total beginner to Wechaty or chatbot application development in general, we recommend you to start from the [Getting started](getting-started/overview.md) tutorials.
 In these tutorials you'll be building a **ding-dong bot** which replies with a `dong` message when it recieves a `ding` message.

 The fastest way to get started with Wechaty is to use a Cloud based IDE for **running the bot**.
 To understand how it works, You can either use:

 - [Gitpod](quick-start/running-on-gitpod.md)
 - [Google Cloud Shell](quick-start/running-on-google-cloud-shell.md)

-If you are a total begginer then we recommend using [Gitpod](https://gitpod.io/#https://github.com/wechaty/wechaty-getting-started).
+If you are a total beginner then we recommend using [Gitpod](https://gitpod.io/#https://github.com/wechaty/wechaty-getting-started).

 Once you get basic idea of ding-dong bot, you can try out building it from scratch by following our [Running Locally](getting-started/running-locally.mdx) tutorial.